victorbalssa/kore-bot/README.md

-# KorBot
+# Kore Bot
-A simple interface direction of korbot robot
+A simple interface direction of kore robot